captainjapeng/watch-on-floatplane/README.md

 > Watch on Floatplane browser extension is not affiliated with YouTube or Floatplane, and requires a valid Floatplane account to watch the videos.
 >
 > ⚠ ⚠ ⚠ ⚠ ⚠ ⚠ ⚠ ⚠ ⚠ ⚠

+# Installation

+You may install this browser extension officially from the [Chrome Web Store](https://chrome.google.com/webstore/detail/watch-on-floatplane/pnndepepinedmjikpjnpibfldojmoapa) or by downloading from the [Release page](https://github.com/captainjapeng/watch-on-floatplane/releases) and following the [manual installation](https://github.com/captainjapeng/watch-on-floatplane/edit/master/README.md#manual-installation) process.

 # Manual Installation